BraveXS-sudo/Dih/README.md

 Dih🥀 is fully open-source.
 Feel free to fork, submit issues, or create pull requests.
 Let’s make this tool even better together!

-If you want, I can also make a **super fun, slightly cheeky version** that leans into the “slang / playful” vibe but still looks professional for GitHub — would you like me to do that next?